 In thinking about what Surrealist artist I wanted to do for this particular posting, I found myself gravitating towards choosing Salvador Dalí as I remember someone doing a presentation on him in the past for which I became very intrigued.
 Because of this, I thought that this would be the perfect time for me to explore Salvador Dalí myself and learn more about his life as a Surrealist artist while at the same time analyzing one of his most famous and widely known Surrealist paintings, The Persistence of Memory.

+In looking up some information about Salvador Dalí on the web, it became apparent that he was an artist that stemmed away from the typical artistic ideals as his art illustrated his own ideas, thoughts and opinions.
+With this, he was not a follower in regards to the Surrealist movement as he did not conform himself to one particular style but rather experimented with a wide range of different themes.
+His desire to create art that was in its own way captivating and compelling was seen through a wide spectrum of forms as he worked in all media which included paintings of oils and watercolors, drawings, graphics, sculptures, photographs, films, performance pieces, etc. (thedali.org).
+In realizing that he did not bind himself to being only one type of artist confirms that he was an artist who was constantly growing and evolving.
 Although Dalí experimented with many different styles and themes throughout his time as a Surrealist artist, one of the most reoccurring themes he explored was the subconscious mind through which the concept of dreams captivates and overtakes most of his art.
 In learning that when Dalí was a teenager he was fascinated with the ideals and concepts of Sigmund Freud, it became obvious that Freud seemed to have left a big impact on Dalí as he uses this subconscious concept throughout most of the pieces of his work (simplycharly).
 Although Freud played a substantial role in how Dalí became an artist, Dalí was also heavily influenced by the works of Paris Surrealists who were also in touch with the subconscious mind as they tended to paint images that did not have a direct, definitive purpose (simplycharly).
 With this, Dalí as well as these Surrealist artists did not hide the fact that much of the imagery found in this art came directly from hallucinations as drugs and dreams were usually the driving forces behind these unusual statements (simplycharly).
 Overall, it is apparent that despite Dalí’s desire to not be a conformist in Surrealistic art, he did use a theme that was prevalent throughout this movement which gave him the ability to go beyond his limits and create one of the most famous paintings of all time.

 In looking up information about the painting The Persistence of Memory or also known as La Persistencia de la Memoria, it became obvious as to why this particular painting is so famous.
 When I first came across this painting, I became captivated right away through its unique formation of strange objects on the canvas as well as the randomness of the entire scenery in general.
 Although it may be deceiving to some people, I found this particular painting intriguing as it highlights the subconscious style Dalí liked to use.
 In learning that this particular painting is oil on canvas, it is obvious that the intense colors used and the shading of the objects are features that help to emphasize the strange objects that are at the focal point of the painting.